bookeydoo/KV_Raft_/readme.md

 ## How to use?

 Each program instance is a single Node instance.
-You run each node with a port for now , you should have it use one of the default ports(65531 ,65532,65533).
+You run each node with a port for now and place a Config file in the same directory as the exe or it won't run.

-If you run the program without an ip , it will initalize to base_port which is 65531 and will attempt connecting to default ip nodes(65532,65533)
+If you run the program without an ip , it will initalize to base_port 4900 but won't connect without a Config file: Config.txt (case sensitive)

+Also added Leader flag for testing: -L (WIP)

 To use the http api , you curl a request like the following :
 ```curl -X POST localhost:65531/kv -d "key=foo&value=bar"```